isacre/frontend-coding-interview/README.md

 - Template for protected routes
 - Responsive design for all screen sizes
 - Pixel-perfect layout based on the provided mockups
+- Relevant ports of the app are covered by tests (80%)

 Let me know if you'd like me to walk through any part of the codebase or decisions in more detail!